-Prolific, adventurous and a true virtuoso and visionary, the Danish Music Award winning saxophonist Claus Waidtløw has been one of the most highly respected jazz musicians in Denmark for more than two decades.
+Prolific, adventurous and a true virtuoso and visionary, the Danish Music Award winning saxophonist and composer Claus Waidtløw has been one of the most highly respected jazz musicians in Denmark for more than three decades.

 Born in 1967 and a presence on the Danish music scene since 1989.
 He is educated from the Rhythmic Conservatorium in Copenhagen, where he also studied modern composition with Bob Brookmeyer.